Cyclone insurance

 While you're generally covered for cyclones, there are a few things that commonly get excluded when a cyclone hits.

-• fences and gates that are not in good condition
+• Fences and gates that are not in good condition

-• garden borders, driveways, paths, pavers, or gardens
+• Garden borders, driveways, paths, pavers, or gardens

-• jetties, wharves, and pontoons
+• Jetties, wharves, and pontoons

-• retaining walls
+• Retaining walls

-• the liner and cover of a swimming pool or spa
+• The liner and cover of a swimming pool or spa

-• the surface of a tennis court
+• The surface of a tennis court

-• water in a swimming pool or spa"
+• Water in a swimming pool or spa"

 What about storm surges?

-Terms to watch out for
+Terms and phrases to watch out for cyclone insurance

 • Storm surge: Storm surges are a common exclusion, except when they occur at the same time as a flood (and your policy covers you for floods), in which case your claim will be accepted.
 As already suggested, it's unlikely you will be covered for storm surges even if they are caused by a cyclone.